Plunne/WakfuMono/SpeachBonta.md

 # V. Mentoring

-The mentoring is le last most important point I wanted to talk about.
-In order to preserve a great atmosphere and to advance together, I suggest to every bontarians, taking sometime the time to return to low level zones to initiate and invite novices to contribute at the life of Bonta.
+The mentoring is the last most important point I wanted to talk about.
+In order to preserve a great atmosphere and to advance together, I suggest to every bontarians, taking a few time to return to low level zones to initiate and invite novices to contribute to the life of Bonta.

 # VI.
 Announcements

-Announcements will be regulary sent at Bonta to inform players of our nation activity.
+Announcements will be regularly sent at Bonta to inform players of our nation activity.

 # VII.
 Conclusion